HNTQ/strapi-dynamic-zone/README.md

 }
 ```

-Refresh your admin panel and you should see a Grid component containing a left and right dynamic zone with title and image.
+Refresh your admin panel and you should see a Grid component containing a left and right dynamic zone with title and image components available.

 ## `Collection`

 ### `Generate new collection named Page`

-Generate a new Page collection with a Title, a description and a content dynamic zone.
+Generate a new collection named Page with a Title, a description and a dynamic zone (content).

-In dynamic zone you can add a columns component and others components.
+Add column component in dynamic zone (and other components).

 ### `Generate an example page containing dynamic zone in content`

 - Add a new page.
 - Fill the title and description fields.
-- In the content dynamic zone, add a columns component with a title at right and an image at left.
+- In the dynamic zone, add a columns component with a title at right and an image at left dynamic zone.

 Add find and findOne permission and check the result in the api: